MicrosoftEdge/Status/README.md

 Want to contribute to this project?
 We'd love to have your help!
 Take a look at the [Contributing Guidelines](.github/CONTRIBUTING.md) before you dive in.
 For many features, support data for browsers other than Internet Explorer and Microsoft Edge comes from the [Chromium Dashboard](https://www.chromestatus.com) and bugs against that data can be filed [here](https://github.com/GoogleChrome/chromium-dashboard/issues).

+When adding a new feature, add it to the very end and increment your new status item's `"statusid"` value by 1 (eg: If the status item's `statusid` before yours is 350, make your `statusid` value 351).

 Note that this GitHub project is *not* for making feature requests for or reporting bugs in Internet Explorer or Microsoft Edge.
 Browser feedback can be provided through the [issue tracker](https://developer.microsoft.com/microsoft-edge/platform/issues/) and on [UserVoice](https://wpdev.uservoice.com/forums/257854-microsoft-edge-developer).